Milton Cross: Early career

 Born in New York City, Milton Cross started his career just as network radio itself was in its earliest stages.
 He joined the New Jersey station WJZ in 1921, not just as an announcer but also as a singer, often engaging in recitals with the station's staff pianist, Keith McLeod.
 By 1927, WJZ had moved to Manhattan and had become the flagship station of the Blue Network of NBC's new national radio network.
 Cross' voice became familiar as he not only delivered announcements for the Blue Network but also hosted a number of popular programs.
-Cross was the announcer for the quiz program Information Please and the musical humor show The Chamber Music Society of Lower Basin Street, among others.
-In the 1940s Cross hosted a Sunday morning show featuring child performers, called Coast To Coast on a Bus.
+Cross was the announcer for the quiz program Information Please, and in the 1940s Cross hosted a Sunday morning show featuring child performers, called Coast To Coast on a Bus.

 Metropolitan Opera broadcasts

 From 1931 to 1975, Cross served as host for the weekly live broadcasts of the Metropolitan Opera, the job for which he is most remembered.
 His distinctive voice conveyed the excitement of live performances "from the stage of the Metropolitan Opera House in New York City" for generations of radio listeners.
 Initially, he broadcast from a seat in "Box 44" at the old Metropolitan Opera House at Broadway and 40th Street.
 In 1966, he introduced the radio audience to the Met's new home at Lincoln Center as he hosted a special broadcast of the opening night performance from a modern radio booth in the new house.

 For 43 seasons, he was the main (usually sole) commentator.
 In the 1930s, he shared some broadcasts with other commentators, such as Deems Taylor, John B. Kennedy and Marcia Davenport, and Robert Woldrop replaced him (for unknown reasons) for the April 3, 1937 broadcast of Das Rheingold and the May 15, 1937 broadcast of Mignon.
 He also missed two later broadcasts (Rigoletto – February 10, 1973 and Norma – February 17, 1973) due to the death of his wife.
 Cross never retired but died in New York from a heart attack during the Met season of 1974–75.
-His first Met broadcast was Hansel and Gretel on December 25, 1931, and his last was of Turandot on December 28, 1974, 43 years and 3 days later.
+His first Met broadcast was Hansel and Gretel on December 25, 1931, and his last was of Turandot on December 28, 1974, 43 years and three days later.
 He was succeeded by Peter Allen, who had been his standby announcer.